techidaily/site-games-able/source/_posts/breaking-down-the-cost-of-switch-online-service.md

  The Switch Online Expansion Pack is only available as an annual membership; there's no option to pay monthly like the base plan.
 Subscribing to the Expansion Pack costs $49.99 for 12 months, compared to $19.99/year for the regular subscription.

  Like the standard Switch Online plan, you can also subscribe to the Expansion Pack using a family membership.
 This costs $79.99 for 12 months, and allows up to eight Nintendo accounts to enjoy the benefits.
-Thankfully, you can[share a Switch Online subscription with friends](https://www.makeuseof.com/share-nintendo-switch-family-different-households/) who don't live at the same address.
+Thankfully, you can [share a Switch Online subscription with friends](https://www.makeuseof.com/share-nintendo-switch-family-different-households/) who don't live at the same address.

  To sign up, open the**Nintendo Switch Online** tab at the bottom of your Switch's home screen.
-You can also visit the[Switch Online membership page](https://ec.nintendo.com/US/en/membership) to sign up using your computer.
+You can also visit the [Switch Online membership page](https://ec.nintendo.com/US/en/membership) to sign up using your computer.
 If you've already paid for a Switch Online membership annually, you can get a prorated discount when you upgrade to the Expansion Pack, based on the time remaining in your plan.

 ![Switch Online Expansion Pack July 2022](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/07/Switch-Online-Expansion-Pack-July-2022.jpg)

 ### New Nintendo Switch Replica Controllers

- Note that alongside the Expansion Pack, Nintendo also offers replica[N64](https://store.nintendo.com/nintendo-64-controller.html) and[Genesis/Mega Drive](https://store.nintendo.com/sega-genesis-control-pad.html) controllers.
+ Note that alongside the Expansion Pack, Nintendo also offers replica [N64](https://store.nintendo.com/nintendo-64-controller.html) and [Genesis/Mega Drive](https://store.nintendo.com/sega-genesis-control-pad.html) controllers.
 Aside from being rechargeable instead of wired, and including Switch controller buttons like Home and Capture, they're almost identical to the original versions.

  These cost $49.99 each, and you must subscribe to any Switch Online plan to purchase them.
 However, both controllers regularly sell out due to high demand and it's not always clear when more stock will arrive.
 They're not required to play the new games, but do make it a more authentic experience.